 Most AI research is concerned with best case (single demo) or average case performance.
-However, given in many safety-critical tasks such as robotics, average case performance is often not good enough — we don’t want autonomous cars that perform well on average but instead that act safely with high confidence.
-Here, we consider high confidence policy learning as an evaluation criterion for good systems and propose to investigate new algorithms for meeting this criterion.
+However, in many safety-critical tasks such as robotics, average case performance is often not good enough.
+For example, we don’t want autonomous cars that perform well on average but cars that act safely with high confidence.
+With this project, the research team considers high confidence policy learning as an evaluation criterion for good systems and investigates new algorithms for meeting this criterion.

 In recent years, so-called “high-confidence” learning algorithms have enjoyed success in application areas with high-quality models and plentiful data.
 However, applying these algorithms to domains with little data and without reliable models (e.g., robotics) is still a challenging problem.
-Our aim is to develop safe, model-free LfD algorithms that can work with small amounts of data.
-We will draw on our interdisciplinary team to show that these general-purpose techniques can work well in multiple domains, from robots that perform household tasks to semi-automated agents used to address problems in national security.
+This project develops safe, model-free LfD algorithms that can work with small amounts of data.
+Good Systems' interdisciplinary team explores these general-purpose techniques in multiple domains, from robots that perform household tasks to semi-automated agents used to address problems in national security.

 The research team developed an algorithm called Bayesian REX, which provides state-of-the-art imitation learning results, while also providing the ability to reason about uncertainty and risk in imitation learning for the first time in challenging, high-dimensional problems.
 Furthermore, in continuing work, the team has been investigating how to incorporate additional modalities of data such as human gaze and natural language to help the agent learn imitate more efficiently and with greater accuracy.